 On average, Alcove bathtubs weigh around 85lbs.
 Their average dimensions are 60 x 30 x 15 (length x width x height in inches).

 You’ll find the alcove bathtubs with tiles for the three-sided enclosure.
-Most modern types also come with the three-sided wall surround.
-These are more functional, but will be a tight squeeze through the door!
+Most modern types also come with a three-sided wall surround.
+These are more functional, but there will be a tight squeeze through the door!
 For this reason, bathroom doors must be at least 30″ wide per building codes, in order to fit a tub.

 Alcove tubs are the perfect choice for smaller bathrooms.